Joplin & Local History

 The Club Theater was a popular venue for political, dramatic, and musical events.
 Boxing heavyweight champions John L. Sullivan and “Gentleman Jim” Corbett, actors Sarah Bernhardt and John Drew appeared at the theater, as did the “Royal Family of the American Stage,” Lionel, Ethel, and John Barrymore.

-Significant structures with ties to Charles Schifferdercker and Edward Zelleken
+Significant Structures with Ties to Charles Schifferdercker and Edward Zelleken

 St. John’s Hospital